Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 5/30/2023 Release

+#### Notes

+This is an update for web only

+#### Features

+**For web** - Update to front end libraries to latest versions.
+The only difference users should see is that the login dialog looks a little different.
+An update to the water test report that includes standard language, equipment certification links and use of new hierarchy nodes for recording specimen pass/fail and equipment observations.
+Instructions for use of the template will come in a separate email.

 ## 1/27/2022 Release

 #### Notes